-Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2009/6 Offshoring in United Nations System Organizations 1 The governing bodies of United Nations system organizations should request the executive heads, before offshoring services, to develop an offshoring policy which is based on the cost-benefit analysis of all sourcing options for the delivery of services and which is in alignment with the medium- to long-term corporate strategy of the organization.
+ANNEX I: REPORTS BY THE JOINT INSPECTION UNIT RELEVANT TO THE WORK OF WFP, 2009-2010 Report Report Title Rec. number Recommendation Addressee Acceptance WFP remarks 2009/6 Offshoring in United Nations System Organizations 1 The governing bodies of United Nations system organizations should request the executive heads, before offshoring services, to develop an offshoring policy which is based on the cost-benefit analysis of all sourcing options for the delivery of services and which is in alignment with the medium- to long-term corporate strategy of the organization.
 The policy should then be subject to the review and approval of the governing bodies.
 All inter-agency opportunities, including common/joint policy and project development, should be explored exhaustively before organization-based offshoring policies and projects are prepared.
-Legislative body (L) WFP support functions in some areas of information technology (IT) and procurement have been relocated to regions with lower operating costs, in line with a management strategy to decentralize and "right-source" services and functions.
-The strategy seeks to improve cost-efficiency, effectiveness and results-orientation, including by pursuing synergies and harmonization of business practices in the context of collaboration among the Rome-based agencies and United Nations system-wide coherence efforts.
-All JIU recommendations regarding "off-shoring" are being reviewed in accordance with this broader strategy and fundamental objectives.
+Legislative body (L) Accepted WFP support functions in some areas of information technology (IT), procurement and travel have been relocated to regions with lower operating costs, in line with a management strategy to provide services more efficiently using offshoring on a pilot basis.
+Last year a report on lessons learned recommended an inter-agency review to see where synergies could be achieved.
+All JIU recommendations regarding offshoring are being reviewed in accordance with this broader strategy.
 2009/6 Offshoring in United Nations System Organizations 2 The executive heads of United Nations system organizations should develop a comprehensive business case as the foundation for offshoring.
 It should include a cost-benefit analysis, major risks and countermeasures, and demonstrate a significant level of cost-effectiveness with increased or maintained service quality.
-Executive head (E) Under consideration See remark for recommendation 1.
+Executive head (E) Accepted Before proceeding with the pilot mentioned under Rec.
+1, WFP prepared a business case examining costs, efficiencies and level of service.
+This will be the pattern for all future undertakings.
 2009/6 Offshoring in United Nations System Organizations 3 The executive heads of United Nations system organizations considering establishing an offshore service centre should undertake a detailed analysis of alternative locations based on objective criteria, as part of the overall business case, and document the justification for their final preference.
 The analysis should be submitted to the governing bodies for their review.
-E Under consideration See remark for recommendation 1.
+E Accepted WFP performed a comprehensive assessment of locations before proceeding.
+The locations will have to be reassessed but the fundamentals are still valid.